-The main results given here are a rather direct consequence of the Lorentz transformation, and many of the results are of course well known.
-However, I believe that the suggested approach for investigating the phenomenon of time dilation has some distinct differences, compared to current narratives on the topic.
+The main results given here are a rather direct consequence of the Lorentz transformation, and are not necessarily new.
+However, overall I believe the suggested approach for investigating the phenomenon of time dilation has some distinct differences, compared to current narratives on the topic.